Goncalves95/Goncalves95/README.md

 ## Contributions
 - [Witchway Tracker](https://sasantazayoni.github.io/PhantomForge/): "Witchway Tracker" is a responsive web application developed by the Haunted Hackers team during a hackathon.
 This Halloween-themed app is designed to help users locate and explore nearby Halloween events in the Dublin area.
-- [Loading 2024 ...](https://yoda-app-48cdcbb359cb.herokuapp.com/): Developed a New Year's countdown project with my team.
+- [INNER FORCE](https://yoda-app-48cdcbb359cb.herokuapp.com/): Developed a New Year's countdown project with my team.
 - [Miles & Smiles ](https://miles-and-smiles-03ded9dd0f57.herokuapp.com/): Welcome to "Miles and Smiles"!
 This is more than just an app - it's a bridge to unite hearts separated by distance.
 If you're in a long-distance relationship, you know how challenging it can be to maintain connection and intimacy.
-- [INNER FORCE](https://nacht-falter.github.io/new-years-countdown/index.html): is a responsive application that immerses users in the galaxy far, far away with guided meditations, authentic Star Wars sound effects, and various meditation styles to promote inner peace and mindfulness.
+- [Loading 2024 ...](https://nacht-falter.github.io/new-years-countdown/index.html): is a responsive application that immerses users in the galaxy far, far away with guided meditations, authentic Star Wars sound effects, and various meditation styles to promote inner peace and mindfulness.
-- [Pride Link](https://nacht-falter.github.io/new-years-countdown/index.html): Welcome to "Pride Link"!
+- [Pride Link](https://goncalves95.github.io/rainbow_Devs/): Welcome to "Pride Link"!
 This app that celebrates diversity and inclusivity in the LGBTQ+ community.
 The website features a Progress Pride Flag, which is a modified version of the traditional Pride Flag that includes additional colors to represent marginalized groups within the community.

 <hr>